Deck Railing Guide

 How Much Does Railing Cost?

-The cost of railing cost can very quite a bit depending on the size of your project and the railing material you choose.
+The cost of railing can vary quite a bit depending on the size of your project and the railing material you choose.
 We carry metal, composite, vinyl, wood, cable, and glass railings in a wide range of price ranges to make sure we have the widest selection possible.
 Our team at DecksDirect is happy to walk you through your options to find the perfect railing to fit both your space and budget - call us at 1-888-824-5316.

 Do I Need To Meet Code If I Am Not Having My Deck Inspected?

 By law, all railing must be inspected.
 Railing inspection codes are in place to ensure your safety and security.
 Regardless of whether you are having your work inspected, we strongly recommend building to code to ensure your deck is a safe place for family and friends.

 What Is Code For Deck Railing Height?